Eortvald/02467_group4/content/data-description.md

 As mentioned, we also have metadata on the products that are being reviewed.
 The metadata contains information about specific products.
-We load it in a pandas dataframe and similarly to the review data, there are 39320 rows corresponding to each unique product.
+We load it in a pandas dataframe which contains 39320 rows corresponding to each unique product.
 The columns are variables regarding each of the products.
 We have the following variables:
 * `category` contains a category and all the subcategories the product belongs to.